jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 5. After about 30 seconds, the script now executes successfully, and produces the data file called Listings-MyDates.csv in the Data folder.

 6. Click on the data file and take a look at the contents.
-There are many fields and listings for various states, cities, & neighborhoods.
+There are many fields and listings for various states, cities, and neighborhoods.
 Even with our date limit applied, there is still a lot of data to work with.
-Try modifying the dates and running the script.
-Since we use the DateTime type, U-SQL will recognize all of the different ways of entering dates, in both the data file and the script comparison code.